-Travel restrictions apply when attending any activity outside of New England for an overnight visit [see above].
+Travel restrictions apply when attending any activity outside of New England [see above].
 Families should make travel decisions based on the needs of the family and an understanding of the quarantine requirements.
 This is especially important as children attending in-person school would be required to learn remotely during the quarantine period.